-Last Saturday, we commemorated the battle between Constitution and HMS Java.
+Every year on December 29, we commemorate the battle between Constitution and HMS Java.
 Constitution prevailed, of course, and gained yet another laurel to her name.
 The victory also made her famous (or infamous) among British seamen, and there was hardly a man in the Royal Navy who didn’t dream of capturing her.

 Unfortunately, Cobb’s first voyage ended in disaster when HMS Leander captured his ship.
 After the British boarding parties took possession of the vessel, they shuttled the American prisoners back to their frigate.

 I did not leave the brig till the second trip of the boats….
 I took a conspicuous seat by the side of the lieutenant commanding, who commenced many inquiries concerning the old Constitution frigate, for which they had been cruising, since they received information of her sailing by a coaster, the day after she left port, until falling in sight of the brig.
 My knowledge of this frigate enabled me to answer his several questions more satisfactorily than any other at his side.
 Through the agency of an acquaintance, who was a midshipman belonging to the Constitution at the time, I had been much on board of her, not only after her celebrated escape from an enemy’s squadron, in the early part of the war, but also, at each of the several entrances into port, after she had gained the two victories over the Guerriere and Java frigates of the enemy.
 During these visits I had examined minutely the remaining marks and effects of the contest, when pointed out, with a curiosity only engendered by a patriotism youths of my age generally.